mgrojo/alr2appimage/README.md

 There are two prerequisites for your project to work with this tool:
 - It has to be a crate with an `executables` field.
 Its first value has to be the main application program.
+Alternatively, you can provide a value in the command line.
-- It must be installable using Alire, including all the needed resources.
+- It must be installable using Alire or gprinstall, including all the needed resources.

 `alr2appimage` will use the following command for installing it (this requires Alire 2.0):